 I'm learning that we must do what we can to strengthen our bodies as we go down the road toward healing.
 I hope some of the links, suggestions and info I will post here can be of help to anyone suffering from Lyme Disease.Or serve as information to those who want to avoid it.

 Sometimes I saw a bite that looked like a tick which was very painful and red, other times I saw no bite or red spot anywhere on my body.
 My mistake was that I didn't know tick bites hurt so much and assumed it was a spider or nasty mosquito bite and treated it accordingly.
 'Ignorance is not bliss.'
 We need to read all the info we can about tick bites, what ticks like and what they dislike, the best repellents and how to check ourselves regularly if we are in a 'tick' populated area.
-Deer and mice are the main carriers of the "deer Tick' which spreads the disease.
+Deer and mice are the main carriers of the "deer tick' which spread the disease.
 So if there are deer in your area, (mice can be harder to detect unless they leave droppings) be mindful to check clothing, scalp and body for ticks.
 Even if you romp in the grass in city parks, be wary.
 Dogs that have been in tick areas with their owners on vacations or visits can carry 'deer ticks.'
 If there's grass, there might be ticks, city or country.
 But the likelihood of getting bit in the city is much lower than in woodsy areas.

 I am no expert.
 I am still learning and perhaps we can benefit together.